Gantt Chart Maker Open App

 Film Production Gantt Chart Template

-A 6-month short film or feature production plan — development, pre-production, production, post, sound, color, music, distribution — with the rolling departments that decide whether a film stays on schedule.
+A 6-month short film or feature production plan covering development, pre-production, production, post, sound, color, music and distribution, with the rolling departments that decide whether a film stays on schedule.

 About this template